-Thirty landowners own half the county of West Berkshire.
+Thirty landowners own nearly half the county of West Berkshire.

 That’s the startling conclusion I’ve come to after analysing maps released to me by West Berkshire Council, following an FOI request.